-In Florida, personal injury cases based on general negligence must be filed within four (4) years from the date of the injury.
+In Florida, personal injury cases based on general negligence must be filed within two years from the date of the injury.
 After this deadline, called the statute of limitations, passes, a person may be unable to recover compensation for their injuries.
-Wrongful death claims must be filed within 2 years.

 All Florida boating accidents may not be subject to Florida’s statute of limitations.
 Depending on where the accident occurred and whether it is covered under federal maritime laws, different timelines may apply.
 Reach out to our office for a free case evaluation and we can help you understand what the statute of limitations is in your case.

 Contact Our Tampa Boating Accident Lawyers for a Free Consultation

 For boating accident victims in Tampa, Roman Austin Personal Injury Lawyers has provided quality legal services since 1996.
 With over 75 years of collective experience and over $100 million in settlements and judgments under our belts, we have what it takes to help you get to your optimal physical and financial recovery.

 Contact our Tampa boating accident lawyers today to get started.
 We are available 24/7 and we offer free case consultations with no obligation to hire our firm.

 Our personal injury law firm in Tampa also provides:

 - Aviation/Airplane Accident Lawyer in Tampa, FL

 - Bad Faith Insurance Attorneys in Tampa, FL

 - Brain Injury Lawyers in Tampa, FL